 When you’re planning your rewards program, you’ll likely want to use an incentive to encourage your customers to participate.
-(For more information on incentive structures, check out our article here.)
+(Click here for more information about customer incentive structures.)
 Your incentive needs to be enticing enough for it to be worth your customers’ while to go out of their way and refer your business to people they know.
 Check out these classic customer incentives.

 However, the incentive obviously can’t be so extravagant that it bankrupts your business.
 Here I’ll list a few tried and true options that you can consider when choosing an incentive for your program.

 Cash rewards are great because practically everyone can find a use for them.
 You’ll be hard-pressed to find a person who refuses to participate in your program, solely because they have no interest in receiving money.